RAPID CITY OFFICE 605-343-1040

 Victoria M. Duehr graduated from South Dakota State University in 1991.
 She attended the University of South Dakota School of Law and graduated in 1995 with Sterling Honors.
 Following graduation, she clerked for Judges in the Second Judicial Circuit of South Dakota.
 She practiced in Brookings, South Dakota, until joining Bangs McCullen law firm in 2003.

-Her practice concentrates in the areas of family law and civil litigation.
+Her practice concentrates in the areas of family law, mediation, and civil litigation.

 J.D., University of South Dakota School of Law (1997)

 B.A., History/Political Science, University of South Dakota (1992)